kushalpandya/dotfiles/docs/services.md

 'check_data_directory_permissions' => false,
 ```

-Now finally enable NextCloud again
+Now finally enable Nextcloud again

 ```bash
 sudo snap enable nextcloud
 ```

 Once this is complete, you can navigate to `http://127.0.0.1:10000/index.php/settings/admin/externalstorages` and start
-adding folders from `/media/Store` into your NextCloud.
+adding folders from `/media/Store` into your Nextcloud.